 Subsectors Estimated cost recovery amount Number of entities Levy metric and description Minimum levy Graduated levy threshold Indicative levy Superannuation trustees \$29.213m 114 Adjusted total assets \$18,000 \$250m \$18,000 plus \$16.06 per \$1m of total assets above \$250m The total value of assets in all registrable superannuation entities operated by the entity at the end of the financial year, except any assets that are an interest in another registrable superannuation entity operated by the entity and any other assets that are employer sponsored receivables.
-Responsible \$28.94 e \$28.944m 449 Adjusted total assets \$7,000 \$10m \$7,000 plus entities The total value of assets in all registered schemes operated by the entity at the end of the financial year, except any assets that are an interest in another registered scheme operated by the entity and, if the entity is also a wholesale trustee, any interest in an unregistered scheme issued by the entity. e \$20.08 per \$1m of total assets above \$10m Wholesale \$3 The total value of assets in all unreging end of the financial year, except any interest in another registered or unrecoperated by the wholesale trustee or interest in a notified foreign passport 402m 1,693 Adjusted total assets \$1,000 N/A \$1,000 plus trustees The total value of assets in all unregistered schemes at the end of the financial year, except any assets that are an interest in another registered or unregistered scheme operated by the wholesale trustee or any assets that are an interest in a notified foreign passport fund issued by the entity if the entity forms part of the operators of a notified foreign passport funds subsector. \$2.82 per \$1m of total assets
+Responsible entities \$28.944m 449 Adjusted total assets \$7,000 \$10m \$7,000 plus \$20.08 per \$1m of total assets above \$10m The total value of assets in all registered schemes operated by the entity at the end of the financial year, except any assets that are an interest in another registered scheme operated by the entity and, if the entity is also a wholesale trustee, any interest in an unregistered scheme issued by the entity.
+Wholesale trustees \$3.402m 1,0 02m 1,693 Adjusted total assets \$1,000 N/A \$1,000 plus \$2.82 per \$1m of total assets The total value of assets in all unregistered schemes at the end of the financial year, except any assets that are an interest in another registered or unregistered scheme operated by the wholesale trustee or any assets that are an interest in a notified foreign passport fund issued by the entity if the entity forms part of the operators of a notified foreign passport funds subsector.

 Subsectors Estimated cost recovery amount Number of entities Levy metric and description Minimum levy Graduated levy threshold Indicative levy Operators of Nil 0 Australian assets \$1,000 N/A N/A notified foreign passport funds Total value of Australian assets in all notifiable foreign passport funds/regulated former notified funds operated by the entity, except any assets that are an interest in another notified foreign passport fund or regulated former notified fund operated by the entity and, if the entity forms part of the wholesale trustees subsector, any assets that are an interest in an unregistered managed investment scheme issued by the entity.
-Custodians \$0.787m 1,126 Flat levy N/A N/A \$699 IDPS operators \$0.934m 86 Revenue from IDPS activity \$10,000 No threshold \$10,000 plus \$1.02 per \$10,000 of gross The levy metric will be the sum of: the amount of gross revenue received from IDPS activities undertaken under the entity's licence in the financial year; and revenue unless covered under the previous point, any amount paid or payable in the financial year from the IDPS for the performance of obligations imposed on the IDPS operator (even if those obligations are performed by another entity).
+Custodians \$0.787m 1,126 Flat levy N/A N/A \$699 IDPS operators \$0.934m 86 Revenue from IDPS activity \$10,000 No threshold \$10,000 plus \$1.02 per \$10,000 of gross revenue The levy metric will be the sum of: the amount of gross revenue received from IDPS activities undertaken under the entity's licence in the financial year; and unless covered under the previous point, any amount paid or payable in the financial year from the IDPS for the performance of obligations imposed on the IDPS operator (even if those obligations are performed by another entity).
 MDA providers \$1.623m 243.58 Number of days authorised N/A N/A \$6,663 The number of days in the financial year on which the entity holds the prescribed AFS licence authorisation.
-Traditional trustee \$0.314m 11.32 Number of days authorised N/A N/A \$27,774 company service providers The number of days in the financial year on which the entity holds the prescribed AFS licence authorisation.
+Traditional trustee \$0.314m The number of days in Number of days authorised N/A N/A \$27,774 company service providers The number of days in the financial year on which the entity holds the prescribed AFS licence authorisation.

-Note: To calculate the indicative levy for the MDA providers and traditional trustee company service providers subsector, we have used the FYE number of entities in the subsector, to reflect the pro rata of the levy (see paragraph 74).
+Note: \ To calculate the indicative levy for the MDA providers and traditional trustee company service providers subsector, we have used the FYE number of entities in the subsector, to reflect the pro rata of the levy (see paragraph 75).